-Other operating expenses for the years ended December 31, 2020, 2019 and 2018 amounted to \$2,264,473, \$2,300,398, and \$2,290,266, respectively.
+Other operating expenses for the years ended December 31, 2021 and 2020 amounted to \$2,379,765 and \$2,264,473, respectively.
 Other operating expenses include staff costs and employee benefits including salaries of company employees and related taxes, benefits and other employee related expenses, as well as third-party labor costs.
 Other operating expenses also include network management and field service costs, which represent costs associated with the maintenance of our broadband network, including costs of certain customer connections and other costs associated with providing and maintaining services to our customers.

 Customer installation and network repair and maintenance costs may fluctuate as a result of changes in the level of activities and the utilization of contractors as compared to employees.
-Also, customer installation costs fluctuate as the portion of our expenses that we are able to capitalize changes.
+Also, customer installation costs fluctuate as the portion of our expenses that are capitalized changes.
 Costs associated with the initial deployment of new customer premise equipment necessary to provide broadband, video and telephony services are capitalized (asset-based).
 The redeployment of customer premise equipment is expensed as incurred.

-Other operating expenses also include costs related to the operation and maintenance of our call center facilities that handle customer inquiries and billing and collection activities and sales and marketing costs, which include advertising production and placement costs associated with acquiring and retaining customers.
+Other operating expenses also include costs related to our customer care operations that handle customer inquiries and billing and collection activities, and sales and marketing costs, which include advertising production and placement costs associated with acquiring and retaining customers.
 These costs vary period to period and certain of these costs, such as sales and marketing, may increase with intense competition.
-Additionally, other operating expenses include various other administrative costs, including legal fees, and product development costs.
+Additionally, other operating expenses include various other administrative costs.